 USMLE 3 is an online exam.
 All medical graduates are required to pass this exam to be licensed doctors in the US.

-Clear PLAB and Pursue PG and Practice as a Medical Practitioner in the UK
+Pursue PG in the UK

 Like other countries, the UK also has an entry exam that lets foreign medical graduates study PG in the UK.
 Professional and Linguistic Assessment board Exam (PLAB) is a licensing exam that allows international medical graduates who completed MBBS outside the UK to pursue PG in the UK.
 PLAB exams have two steps, PLAB 1 and PLAB 2.